Degrees in Psychology

 Learn more about the Doctorate in Clinical Psychology

-Psychology, Applied Cognitive and Brain Sciences (PhD)
+Doctorate in Applied Cognitive and Brain Sciences Psychology Degree (PhD)

 Drexel University’s PhD in Applied Cognitive and Brain Sciences (ACBS) is a research-intensive program emphasizing psychological questions of real-world significance, grounded in fundamental issues and methods of basic science.
 The ACBS program was designed to be small to offer personal interaction with mentors.
 It emphasizes rigorous quantitative and methodological training to empower students to pursue research without technical limitations.